dbrizov/na-docs/source/attributes/drawer_attributes/button.rst

 .. image:: ../../images/Button_Inspector.png

 .. warning::
-    The Button attribute cannot be nested inside serialized structs or classes.
+    Doesn't work on methods that are nested inside serialized structs of classes.